 You may obtain observation hours from Master Clinician or other simulations (Simucase, etc.).
 However, only 20% of the observation hours can be obtained from simulation (Master Clinician, Simucase, etc.).
 This would equate to no more than 5 observation hours via simulation.
 Hours obtained from video simulation must be approved/signed by an instructor.
-A copy of these hours should be submitted to the instructor of record for CDIS 8200 Foundations of Clinical Practice and the original to the Director of Clinical Education before your first practicum assignment.
+Before enrolling in CDIS 8250 Foundations of Education, a copy of these hours should be submitted to the instructor of record for CDIS 8250 and the original to the Director of Clinical Education.

-If you have obtained at least 25 hours of observation through another program, these hours should be submitted to the Director of Clinical Education before your first assignment (and a copy to instructor for CDIS 8200).
+If you have obtained at least 25 hours of observation through another program, these hours should be submitted to the Director of Clinical Education (and a copy to instructor for CDIS 8250) prior to enrolling in CDIS 8250.
 These hours must be signed by a certified speech-language pathologist and the ASHA number(s) must appear on the document(s).

-Your "watching" and "making sense of" therapy services is evidenced by providing two forms of documentation -1) CDIS Pre-Clinical Observation Record form - which essentially documents the "watching" and 2) this could be class discussion of a Master Clinician case, a written summary of an observation, etc. -- which documents that you worked to "make sense of" what you observed.
+Your "watching" and "making sense of" therapy services is evidenced by providing two forms of documentation - 1) CDIS Pre-Clinical Observation Record form - which essentially documents the "watching" and 2) this could be class discussion of a Master Clinician case, a written summary of an observation, etc. -- which documents that you worked to "make sense of" what you observed.